School:School of Allied Health

-Richard was a Senior Paramedic (Practice Educator) & Hazardous Area Response Team Operative within the East of England Ambulance Service NHS Trust.
-Richard joined the team at Anglia Ruskin University in October 2015.
+Richard was a Senior Paramedic (Practice Educator) and Hazardous Area Response Team Operative within the East of England Ambulance Service NHS Trust.
+He joined the team at ARU in October 2015.

-During his career in the NHS Ambulance Service Richard had a keen interest in Resilience & Specialist Operations.
+During his career in the NHS Ambulance Service, Richard had a keen interest in Resilience and Specialist Operations.
 He expanded his experience in this field by training and becoming part of the Specialist Operations Response Team (SORT) and then moving onto the Hazardous Area Response Team (HART) where he worked for the last two and a half years of his NHS career.

-Fuchs, S. and Klein, B. L., 2019.
-Paediatric Education for Prehospital Professionals.
-3rd ed rev (Burlington: Jones & Barlett Learning).
+Fuchs, S., Klein, B. L., 2019.
+Paediatric Education for Prehospital Professionals, 3rd ed rev (Burlington: Jones & Barlett Learning).